 Damp and mould in rental property

-Damp and mould can cause serious issues but resolving problems can sometimes be a contentious issue.
-Here, we take a look at the causes of damp and the responsibilities tenants and landlords both have in resolving the problem.
+Damp and mould can cause serious issues, but resolving problems can sometimes be contentious.
+Here, we look at the causes of damp and the responsibilities tenants and landlords have in resolving the problem.

 - What causes damp and mould in a house?